almond-bongbong/node-module-template/README.md

 This is a boilerplate template for creating node modules with React, TypeScript, and Rollup.

-**Note: 🚀 This template supports React 17 and above, utilizing the new JSX Transform feature.**

 The template includes a testing environment using Jest and React Testing Library.

 ## 🌟 Features